A deliciously easy vegetarian version of Cottage Pie. This Quorn Cottage Pie is easy to make and tastes amazing. A great weeknight family dinner.

 I get asked a lot if I use Quorn products.
 While I don't use a lot of substitute "meats" I always have a couple of things in my freezer for emergencies.
 For example, veggie sausages are a must!
 If I need a quick dinner my veggie sausage casserole is easy to pull together.
 And I always have a bag of Quorn mince.

-Quorn mince is so handy when you want a quick dinner, it doesn’t need to cook for long and it takes on flavours very well.
+Quorn mince is so handy when you want a quick dinner, it doesn't need to cook for long and it takes on flavours very well.
 I sometimes add it to my veggie bolognese but it really works best in a cottage pie.
-I’ve included in this recipe a few of my tips for taking your Quorn Cottage Pie to the next level!
+I've included in this recipe a few of my tips for taking your Quorn Cottage Pie to the next level!
+And if you have more time try my Lentil Cottage Pie.

 Why This Recipe Works